 The Fire TV Cube is just that: a cube.
 It’s a little black cube with a bar of LED lights on the top.
 While it doesn’t hide behind the TV like other streaming players, it’s not an unattractive design, either.
 It’s simple and understated so you probably won’t mind seeing it every day.

 Four buttons on top of the cube control muting, volume, and waking up Alexa.
 You can also summon Alexa with your voice, so there’s really no need for the button.

 Perhaps the most attractive selling point is that you can give your TV commands through the Fire TV Cube rather than using a remote.
 It has eight microphones, so it’s bound to hear you.
 It can pick up your voice better than the Echo or the Echo Show.

 On the back of the Fire TV Cube, there’s a power connector, an IR extender, a micro USB, and an HDMI port.
 While almost everything back here works as you might expect, the HDMI handling is a bit unique.

 With HDMI CEC, you can control your TV and other smart home devices via HDMI or IR, meaning you can use your Fire TV Cube remote or your voice.
 However, the Fire TV Cube doesn’t come with an HDMI cable.

-Considering how cheaply you can buy HDMI cables, it feels like an oversight that a device costing more than $100 wouldn’t include the cable you need to connect it to your TV.
+Considering how cheaply you can buy HDMI cables, it feels like an oversight that a device costing at that price wouldn’t include the cable you need to connect it to your TV.

 Setup can be somewhat tricky with the HDMI and IR features because it has to be positioned just right among your other devices.
 It needs to be far enough away from your speakers that the volume doesn’t overwhelm your microphones.
 However, it still has to have a line of sight to your TV, AVR, and soundbar.